Challenging Epistemic Hegemony: Islam, Memory, and the Struggle over Southeast Asian History

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-By submitting a manuscript to Senarai: Journal of Islamic Heritage and Civilization Issues, the authors confirm that the work is original, has not been previously published, and is not under consideration elsewhere.
-The submitting author certifies that all co-authors have approved the submission and authorized the corresponding author to represent them during the editorial and publication process.
-The authors also confirm that the necessary institutional approvals have been obtained and that permission has been secured for any third-party copyrighted material used in the manuscript.
+By submitting a manuscript to Senarai: Journal of Islamic Heritage and Civilization, authors confirm that the submission is original, has not been published previously, and is not under consideration by another journal or publisher.
+The corresponding author confirms that all co-authors have approved the manuscript and agree to its submission.
+Authors are responsible for obtaining any required institutional approvals and permissions for the use of copyrighted third-party materials.

-Beginning with Volume 1 Number 4 and continuing for all subsequent issues, the journal adopts the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0) as its standard and ongoing license.
-This license allows the work to be shared and adapted for non-commercial purposes, provided that appropriate credit is given and any derivative works are distributed under the same license.
+Beginning with Volume 1, Issue 4 and for all subsequent issues, articles are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
+Under this license, users may copy, distribute, and adapt the work for non-commercial purposes, provided that appropriate credit is given and derivative works are licensed under the same terms.

-Authors may also disseminate their work through institutional repositories or academic platforms, provided that the original publication in Senarai: Journal of Islamic Heritage and Civilization Issues is properly acknowledged.
-For the complete provisions governing copyright ownership, licensing terms, and reuse permissions, please refer to the journal’s Copyright Policy page.
+Authors may deposit, share, and disseminate the published version of their articles through institutional repositories, personal websites, and academic networks, provided that the original publication in Senarai: Journal of Islamic Heritage and Civilization is properly acknowledged.